 true, you will have to specify the locations of the relevant TLS certificates.
 Note that this is mandatory for Raft nodes.

-GenesisMethod— the method by which the genesis block is created.
-This can be either
+BootstrapMethod— the method by which the bootstrap block is given.
+For now, this can only be

 file, in which the file in the